nissy-dev/resume/README.md

 - Developed a GitOps (ArgoCD)-based service for automatic Kubernetes resource updates
   - Implemented a Go-based gRPC server to trigger GitHub Actions which commit resource changes to repositories
   - Enabled single-branch resource management using Jsonnet, reducing operational overhead from multi-branch workflows
-- Operated hundreds of stateful Pods on Kubernetes
+- Operated stateful Pods on Kubernetes
   - Created Grafana dashboards based on USE/RED metrics for observability
   - Collected metrics using VictoriaMetrics and built alerting rules with MetricsQL
   - Improved SLOs considering business-hour access importance for a B2B SaaS product